dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps-troubleshooting-tips.rst

 Can I use the GitHub App if I am not the admin of the organization and/or repo I am trying to use it with?
 ----------------------------------------------------------------------------------------------------------

 Perhaps.
 GitHub permissions can quickly get complicated, as it involves two levels of permissions (organization-level and repo-level).
-As such, it isn't possible for us to cover all possibilities here, but we can over some of the more common ones.
+As such, it isn't possible for us to cover all possibilities here, but we can go over some of the more common ones.

 First of all, you can only configure already-installed GitHub Apps for organizations you are not an admin in if you go through the app installation process again.
 Be aware that in this scenario, you can only add repos that you have admin access to, not just maintainer access.